Yachting and Boating Glossary of Terms

 Reach.
 To sail across the wind.

-RIB (rigid inflatable boat).
+RIB (acronym for Rigid Inflatable Boat).
 An inflatable boat fitted with a rigid bottom often used as a dinghy or tender.
+They are great for shallow water and landing on sandy beaches.

 Runabout.
 A kind of small, lightweight, freshwater pleasurecraft intended for day use.